clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 * You are more likely to make a typo in a "hard-coded" number than you are to write R code that somehow runs but gives you the wrong thing

-Example: keeping document date current
+Example: Keeping document date current
 ===

 In your YAML header, make the date come from R's `Sys.time()` function by changing: